Chapter 19.95

 5. Timing and Funding.
 Complete streets may be achieved through single projects or incrementally through a series of smaller improvements or maintenance activities over time.
 Improvements to pedestrian and bicycle facilities shall be a priority for available funding, while balancing the need to meet other City responsibilities.

 F. Street Design Standards.
-Streets and associated facilities, including but not limited to sidewalks, shall be designed in accordance with City standards and consistent with the Comprehensive Plan and Transportation Master Plan.
-If a conflict exists between the Comprehensive Plan and Transportation Master Plan, the Comprehensive Plan shall prevail and govern.
+Streets and associated facilities, including but not limited to sidewalks, shall be designed in accordance with the City Engineering Development Manual and consistent with the Comprehensive Plan.

 G. Access Improvements Required.